neuefische/wd-flipped-classroom-curriculum/sessions/git-cli-and-remote/git-cli-and-remote.md

 ### Committing in a local repository

+To understand the workflow with git, we want to visualize the process with the following example:

 We will use the following git commands to go through an example of how to take a file through the different states and put it into a commit:

 | Git command                      | Git task                                         |